Our Terms & Conditions

 17.5.3 for Goods sold to End Customers by Partnered Vendors using Illustrate Services shall be subject to Illustrate Services cost prices (as seen in the Purchasing Section).
 Goods sold will then incur a 5% commission of the net revenue excluding VAT.
 There is an optional, additional commission of 20% of the net revenue excluding VAT if product storage and fulfilment is required.

 17.5.4 for Financed Partners, Goods sold to End Customers using Illustrate Services shall be subject to Illustrate Services cost prices (as seen in the Purchasing Section).
-Goods sold will then incur a 75% commission of the net revenue for financing, storage & fulfilment and listing.
+Goods sold will then incur a 50% charge of gross profit on the account, Illustrate will then charge 25% of the net revenue, after shared costs, storage, fulfilment and listing.

 17.5.5 For Financed Partners, sales invoices are generated when Goods are distributed to Vendors and outlets.
 Due to the nature of made to order supply chains, a provisional amount of stock is produced for online fulfilment and to ensure adequate stock is at each outlet.
 When stock is distributed to outlets and/or Vendors, a sales invoice to each Vendor is raised.
 When an End Customer purchases Goods, a replenishment invoice is raised to the Vendor.
 This will be reflective on the vendors Illustrate Balance.